 If you’re dealing with hair loss that’s uneven in any sense of the term, then there’s a strong chance that you have alopecia areata.
 This type of hair loss is without a doubt the condition’s most typical and “classic” symptom.
 If you stare at your scalp and notice that clumps of hair are dropping to the ground, then that may clue you into the fact that something most certainly is amiss with the state of your hair.
-Don’t assume, however, that alopecia areata solely impacts the scalp.
+Don’t assume, however, that it solely impacts the scalp.
 It doesn’t.
 Although it primarily entails scalp hair loss, it can also involve the loss of hair from both the eyelash and beard sections.

-Some people who have alopecia areata note that the loss of hair is rather abrupt.
+Some people who have note that the loss of hair is rather abrupt.
 It can take place over the course of several days.
 It can take place over the course of merely several weeks as well.
 Some people may feel like scratching the tops of their heads intensely prior to hair loss taking place.

 Toenail and Fingernail Irregularities

 Alopecia areata, strangely enough, doesn’t always solely influence the state of the hair.
 That’s because it can also influence the condition of the toenails and the fingernails.
 If you have alopecia areata, you may pick up on a handful of tiny irregularities that involve your nails.
 Such as, your nails no longer seem as lustrous and radiant as they did in the past, alopecia areata could be to blame for everything.
 Possibly you notice the emergence of pale sections on your nails, it could be to blame for matters, too.